 12F.
-Juhnke, Long draws, BoardGameGeek.com, http://boardgamegeek.com/thread/518951/ long-draws, retrieved April 11, 2013.
+Juhnke, Long draws, BoardGameGeek.com, http://boardgamegeek.com/thread/518951/long-draws, retrieved April 11, 2013.

-the defence of the defensive one.
-It is quite possible that the offensive strategy could have defeated the defensive strategy if it evaluated more possible future moves.
-This would have allowed it to plan its attack better by seeing further into the game and by doing so breaking the circle defence.
+better by seeing further into the game and by doing so breaking the circle defence.
 To be able to break it, at least two moves would be needed with a Grasshopper or three with a Beetle should the piece not already be in a favourable position.
 One to move or place the Grasshopper or Beetle next to the circle, then one more turn for the Grasshopper to jump into the hole or two for the Beetle to climb on top of the circle and then ascend into the middle of it.
 This is in most cases more moves than the AI created for this report was capable of handling and thus resulted in the circle defence being far more effective than it otherwise should have been.
-But because of the defensive strategies nature it was not able to win either.
-So while effective at defending, it was not particularly effective at winning.
-It should also be noted that when tested against human opponents it would still be an effective defence, just not as effective as versus the offensive AI.
+When tested against human opponents it should still be an effective defence, just not as effective as versus the offensive AI.